Dean Barkley: Ventura administration and the United States Senate

 Barkley was chairman of Jesse Ventura's successful gubernatorial campaign in 1998.
 In January 1999, Ventura appointed Barkley as director of the Office of Strategic and Long Range Planning (known as Minnesota Planning).

 On November 4, 2002, Ventura appointed Barkley to complete the Senate term of Paul Wellstone, who died in a plane crash on October 25.
 The appointment was announced during the Senate debate between Republican Norm Coleman and Democrat Walter Mondale, who had taken Wellstone's place on the ballot; Ventura intended to upstage the debate.
 Barkley served until the 107th United States Congress ended on January 3, 2003, when he was replaced by Coleman, who won the election.
 Ventura had previously stated that he would not appoint a replacement for Wellstone, but said he changed his mind out of disgust at Wellstone's memorial service, which he felt was used as a rally for the Democratic Party, and because the major parties refused to take the third-party senatorial candidate seriously or to allow him to participate in the debates.

-During his weeks as senator, Barkley helped pass legislation establishing a memorial for Wellstone and provided a pivotal vote in clearing the final passage of the Homeland Security Act.
+During his weeks as senator, Barkley helped pass legislation establishing a memorial for Wellstone and voted to clear the final passage of the Homeland Security Act.

 After Ventura administration

 After leaving office, Barkley did a stint in St. Paul as a state government lobbyist for a tobacco company, a casino, and the private prison industry.
-Beginning in April 2005, Barkley served as director and chief strategist for Texas Independent Kinky Friedman's 2006 gubernatorial campaign.
+Beginning in April 2005, Barkley served as director and chief strategist for Texas independent Kinky Friedman's 2006 gubernatorial campaign.

 In a June 2007 interview with Minnesota Monitor, Barkley confirmed that he had been approached by Democrats in Minnesota's 6th congressional district about a possible challenge to Republican Rep. Michele Bachmann.
 Barkley indicated he would consider running if the DFL would support him as an independent candidate.

 As of May 2008 Barkley was working part-time as a bus driver for the elderly and disabled.
 He said he enjoyed the job and saw it as a public service.